I started playing with Mind Map software years ago but really thought nothing of it until we started using them to outline projects.

+I played around with mind mapping software a few years ago as a brainstorming tool for an internal project.
 It proved to be such a great reference asset that we added it to our arsenal of tools when working with our clients websites.

-There are many different Mind Map extensions available, most of them follow the .mm extension so you can open them between platforms.
-I really like myMindMap Grande available in the app store for the Ipad.
+There are many different Mind Map plugins and extensions available.
+Most of them follow the .mm extension so you can open them between platforms.
+I really like myMindMap, available in the Apple app store for the Ipad.
 It is extremely interactive and has many features to play with.
-There are a few free versions on the web just Google it to learn more.
+There are a few free versions on web Google (Mindmap Software) to learn more.